 - What do you need to do from a people perspective to mobilise this strategy (short/long term)?

-- Create a People Strategy that plugs into and compliments your business strategy.
+- Create a People Strategy that plugs into and complements your business strategy.

 - Who do you need to engage in the development of your strategy?